 Use a simple 2 x 4 pine board to make some of the most adorable wooden gingerbread houses!
 This Christmas craft is probably more for adults and older kids, but your younger kids are going to love playing with the completed gingerbread houses.
 They’ll have fun using them to set up a little Christmas village!
-We combined our gingerbread houses with our cereal box Christmas trees to make a fun Christmas scene.

 These wooden gingerbread houses are definitely something that you’ll enjoy decorating with year after year.